 In July 2013, Kevin was awarded Outstanding Newcomer in the field of Children Law by the Association of Lawyers for Children, his nomination can be read here.
 In the same year he was a finalist for Family Law Young Solicitor of the Year at the Jordan Family Law Awards.

-Kevin is ranked Chambers & Partners 2016 as a Leader in the Field of Cross-Border Disputes (child abduction) and in the Legal 500 described as being:
+Kevin is ranked Chambers & Partners as a Leader in the Field of Cross-Border Disputes (child abduction) and recognised practitioners in public children law (care proceedings).
+He is also frequently mentioned in the Legal 500.

 “handles both public and private law children matters and is particularly noted for his cross-border work.
 He “shows commitment in going the extra mile and does his very best for the client.”
 (Chambers & Partners 2016)